TrustbutVerify0/Multiple-Plate-Size-Dynamic-3d-Print/Readme.md

 		    SET_GCODE_VARIABLE MACRO=START_PRINT VARIABLE=state VALUE='"printing"'
 		    {action_respond_info("Print start sequence complete")}

-Add in the new quad gantry level command, this dynamically replaces the built in qgl but we leave the original [QUAD_GANTRY_LEVEL_BASE] in the file for certain cases where we use a 350x350 plate, this change allows POINTS to be integrated:
+So that POINTS can be integrated we Add in the new quad gantry level command, this dynamically replaces the built in qgl but we leave the original [QUAD_GANTRY_LEVEL_BASE] in the file for certain cases where we use a 350x350 plate, ie no points provided < no size specified in slicer :
+NOTE: _WAIT_FOR_TEMPERATURE is SOVOL specific, you can just use your "M190 S{temp}" instead

     [gcode_macro QUAD_GANTRY_LEVEL]
     rename_existing: QUAD_GANTRY_LEVEL_BASE